adiojha629/JustDance_Everywhere/README.md

    ### [Others](https://github.com/adiojha629/JustDance_Everywhere/tree/main/Others)

-   These are the codes that we used during the developing stage, but are no longer used for the final result.
-These includes other pose estimation models we tried and other versions of the Interface.
+   These programs were made during the developing stage of the project and are no longer used for the final result.
+This includes code used to run other pose estimation models and different versions of the game interface.